 Statement of profit or loss.

-Advances paid towards the acquisition ofproperty, plant and equipment outstanding
+property, plant and equipment outstanding at

-capital advances under other non-current
+advances under other non-current assets and the

-before such date are disclosed under 'Capital
+are disclosed under 'Capital work-in-progress.

 associated with the expenditure will flow